AdguardTeam/AGLint/README.md

 ## Development & Contribution

 You can contribute to the project by opening a pull request.
 Before opening a pull request, make sure that all tests pass and that the code is formatted correctly.
 You can do this by running `yarn lint` and `yarn test` commands.
+People who contribute to AdGuard projects can receive various rewards, see [this page](https://adguard.com/contribute.html) for details.

 Main development commands:
 - `yarn lint`: Run ESLint and Prettier on all files